geomoose/gm3/docs/howto/print-layouts.md

 A print layout is comprised of a label, orientation, page size, unit specification, and a list of page elements.
-These are defined as a Javascript object which can be passed to the PrintModal component.
+These are defined as a JavaScript object which can be passed to the PrintModal component.

 ## The default configuration